Regex / String Methods

 let result = str.match(regexp) || [];

-Can you explain the function and syntax of the matchAll() string method?
+Can you explain the function of the matchAll() string method?

 View Answer: